fedidat/HexoSite/source/_posts/510-intro-to-graal.md

 It turns out that GraalVM made an interpreter for LLVM bitcode, `lli` (formerly named project Sulong), thereby potentially replacing the backends for these languages.
 And there are some good reasons to do this:

 * GraalVM's interoperability allows us to easily call the LLVM bitcode from other languages like Javascript or Java,
-* there are potential speedups from GraalVM's mix of AOT and JIT optimizations, rather than assembly which are onyl compiled AOT,
+* There are potential speedups from GraalVM's mix of AOT and JIT optimizations, rather than assembly which are onyl compiled AOT,
-* the regular suite of GraalVM's debugging utilities applies to its LLVM bitcode interpreter as well,through the regular `--inspect` flag,
+* The regular suite of GraalVM's debugging utilities applies to its LLVM bitcode interpreter as well,through the regular `--inspect` flag,
-* finally, the usual advantage of intepreters: programs run everywhere (well, everywhere GraalVM runs).
+* Finally, the usual advantage of intepreters: programs run everywhere (well, everywhere GraalVM runs).

 I'll skip the boring Hello Worlds in C++ or Rust, and compile a large program in C. Since Clang's `-emit-llvm` flag doesn't work when linking several files together, I'll be using one of the [large single compilation unit C programs here](https://people.csail.mit.edu/smcc/projects/single-file-programs/), namely the Ogg Vorbis encoder.